naxizgx/naxizgx.github.io/_pages/about.md

   - /about.html
 ---

 I received a BSc in information security from Huazhong university of science and technology in 2015, and a PhD in Computer Science from The University of Hong Kong in 2020.
-Before I joined school of cyber science and technology of SYSU as an associate professor, I wored as an assistant researcher in Pengcheng Laboratory.
+Before I joined school of cyber science and technology at SYSU as an associate professor, I worked as an assistant researcher in Pengcheng Laboratory.

 # Research Interests